Jail Release on Personal Bond in Austin, Texas

 First and foremost, the judge or magistrate judge must believe that, if released, the defendant is likely to stay out of trouble and attend all required court dates.
 In making that determination, the magistrate will primarily consider the allegations described by the arresting officer and information gathered by Pretrial Services while screening the case.

 Without any additional information, the magistrate will usually follow the recommendation made by Pretrial Services.
-In the event that personal bond is denied, a defendant’s attorney may present additional information and request reconsideration.
+If personal bond is initially denied, a defendant’s attorney may present additional information and request reconsideration.

 The act of hiring a lawyer demonstrates that the defendant is taking the case seriously and is more likely to attend court when required.
 Pretrial Services occasionally changes its position and recommends personal bond simply because an attorney is hired.
 In many cases, having a lawyer advocate for personal bond also increases the chance that a magistrate will agree to grant personal bond even if Pretrial Services does not recommend it.

 City of Austin municipal court judges serve as magistrate judges for Travis County in the basement of the Blackwell-Thurman Criminal Justice Center in downtown Austin.

 There is normally a magistrate on duty 24 hours a day for judicial operations like advising defendants of their rights, signing warrants, and considering personal bonds.
 They are not, however, the judges that will ultimately preside over a defendant’s criminal case.
 Most cases will ultimately be assigned to an elected state judge in either a criminal district court or county court at law.